PhilAldridge/springBootMicroserviceTutorial/README.md

 - Using Spring Cloud Gateway to implement an API Gateway
 - How to secure services using Keycloak
 - How to implement a circuit breaker (Resilience4j) to improve service resilience
+- Use distributed tracing (with Zipkin) so that failed requests are easier to identify and diagnose.
 - Event driven architecture using Kafka
 - How to dockerize the microservices project
 - Using Prometheus and Grafana to monitor the microservices.